STEVE INSKEEP, Host:

 JOSH KUNKLE: The pro-life movement is definitely very appealing to younger evangelical Christians (unintelligible) definitely the whole pushing, like, gay marriage thing, that's more towards older folks.
 I don't feel like our generation really cares about that at all.

 GONYEA: But for all of the focus on the youth, the biggest moment of day one of CPAC came when the organization gave its Defender of the Constitution Award to Defense Secretary Donald Rumsfeld.
 The award was preceded by a surprise: Rumsfeld was introduced by his old friend Dick Cheney.
 The crowd erupted.

 GONYEA: Cheney, who wears an external heart pump, moved well and looked healthier than he has at some appearances over the past year.
 He jokingly acknowledged the crowd in typically unsentimental fashion.

 DICK CHENEY: All right, sit down and shut up.

 GONYEA: There were loud cheers for both Cheney and Rumsfeld.
 There was also some heckling by some in the crowd opposed to the war in Iraq and its costs.
 Still, the applause drowned out the booing.
 Here's Rumsfeld...

-Mr. DONALD RUMSFELD (Former Defense Secretary): It's good to be here.
+DONALD RUMSFELD: It's good to be here.
 I have been around so long that I remember a time when CPAC did not exist, when Ronald Reagan was still an actor, when Barry Goldwater was our candidate for president, and we only worried about socialism outside of the United States.